Y. G. Mahendran

-Yecha Gunja Mahendran (born 9 January 1950), also known as Y. G. Mahendran or Y. G. Mahendra, is an Indian actor, dramatist, singer, playwright and comedian from the state of Tamil Nadu.
+Yecha Gunja Mahendran (born 9 January 1950), also known as Y. G. Mahendra, is an Indian actor, dramatist, singer, playwright and comedian from the state of Tamil Nadu.
 He has acted in a number of plays and films.
 He is the son of Y. G. Parthasarathy, one of the pioneers of modern Tamil drama and Rajalakshmi Parthasarathy, founder and dean of Padma Seshadri Bala Bhavan group of schools, and nephew of veteran Tamil filmmaker K. Balaji.
 Mahendran is also the cousin of actress Vyjayanthimala and the co-brother of Rajinikanth and Mohanlal.

 Early life and family

 Y. G. Mahendran was born on 9 January 1950 to Y. G. Parthasarathy and Y. G. Rajalakshmi.
 Y. G. P. founded the United Amateur Artists (UAA), one of the first drama companies in Madras city, in the year 1952.
 His drama company was a success and he emerged as one of the foremost dramatists of his era.
 Mahendran's mother Mrs. Rajalakshmi (also called Mrs. Y.G.P.) was the founder of the Padma Seshadri Group of Schools.
 Starting from modest beginnings in a thatched shed in the terrace of the Y.G.P. home in 1959 with a batch of eleven students as an act of social service for the members of the Nungambakkam Recreation Club the school has since emerged as one of the best schools in India.

 Hailing from a family of stage-lovers, Mahendran soon developed a liking for drama from his early days.
 He played the part of comedian in school plays and earned acclaim.
 On completion of his schooling from Don Bosco Egmore, he studied Chemical Engineering at A. C. College of Technology, Guindy and MBA.
 During his college days, he was touted as a prospective film actor.
 He was in his early teens when he joined his father's drama troupe, the United Amateur Artists (UAA).
 This gave him the desired break.
 His first few plays were huge successes attracting audiences by thousands.
 Mahendran's name had become one of the prominent names in the city.
 Eventually, he had to choose between acting and his career and he chose the former.

 Y.G.
-Mahendran's daughter Madhuvanti is married to V. Arunkumar, who is the grandson of actors Gemini Ganesan and Savitri.
+Mahendran's daughter Madhuvanthi was married to V. Arunkumar, the grandson of actors Gemini Ganesan and Savitri.